-10 Most Profitable Small Businesses in 2018
+10 Most Profitable Small Businesses

 The economy is booming, and there are plenty of businesses that are reaping the rewards.
 Whether you want to get a sense of the hottest new industries to invest in, or are interested in highly profitable businesses with staying power, it’s good to keep up with the latest trends.
 We worked with Sageworks to pull together a list of the Top 10 small businesses (sales under $10 million) that boasted the highest net profit margins.
 We combined this data with industry projections from the Bureau of Labor Statistics to get an idea of where these sectors are headed and chatted with Sageworks analyst Libby Bierman about what these rankings mean in context.
 Whether you’re a small business owner interested in the future of your sector, or an entrepreneur doing market research, there are some important insights ahead.

-The 10 most profitable small businesses in 2018:
+The 10 most profitable small businesses:

 1. Legal Services

 Net Profit Percentage Change in 12 Months: 30.1%

 What it is: Encompassing all legal practitioners (lawyers or attorneys), legal services refers to businesses that are mainly engaged in the practice of law (including corporate law, criminal law, estate law, patent law, real estate law, and tax law).

 Why it’s profitable: Legal services have always been one of the most profitable small businesses, so it’s no shock that the net profit margins are so high.
 This perennial strength might be due to the relatively steep barriers to entry: a law degree requires a huge investment of time and money.
 Keeping the talent pool small affects the rates and revenue of these businesses.
 “Prices for legal services can remain high without downward pressure from excessive competition,” says Libby Bierman.